-William N. West Associate Professor in English & Comparative Literary Studies Chair, Department of Classics
+William N. West Associate Professor in English and Comparative Literary Studies; Chair of the Department of Classics

 Will West (Ph.D., University of Michigan) studies, teaches, and thinks about early modern drama, poetry, and prose.
-He has taught undergraduate courses on Shakespeare's theater of the senses; the book of love; poetics and aesthetics from Aristotle to Kant; and the story collection from ancient India to modern England, and many other topics.
-In 2007 he was awarded a place on the ASG Faculty Honor Roll.
-He is a Fellow of the Humanities Residential College.
-In 2012-13 he was an NEH Fellow at the Huntington Library.
+He has taught undergraduate courses on Shakespeare's theater of the senses; the book of love; poetics and aesthetics from Aristotle to Kant; the story collection from ancient India to modern England, and many other topics.